 The world's largest filing cabinet stockpile belongs to the Social Security Administration.
 They maintain over 140 million paper files in addition to digital files.
 That's enough file cabinets to fill multiple warehouses.

 Filing cabinets are known for their security uses beyond offices.
 Some people use them to store valuables, firearms, or emergency supplies.
 The metal construction and lock make them more secure than most home safes you can buy for under $200.
+For enhanced security, consider pairing them with webcam covers for privacy if your office includes digital security concerns.

 During World War II, metal file cabinets were rationed because steel was needed for military equipment.
 Companies had to make do with wooden alternatives or wait months for aluminum replacements.